turingschool/backend-curriculum-site/module1/lessons/each.md

 students.each {|student_name| puts student_name }
 ```

 Generally, we avoid using single-line syntax unless the operation inside the block is *very* short.
 In this example, it is appropriate.

+# Credit Check Example

+Let's use the [Credit Check Project](../projects/credit_check) as an example problem where we'll need to do some iteration.

 ### Your Turn